-Trump is undoing the GOP health care bill, one tweet at a time
+Trump is killing his party's health bill

 Regardless, Trump has not helped Republicans on the Hill make their case.

-If health care passes the Senate and then survives the conference committee, it will be in spite of the President's leadership skills.
+Republicans like Nebraskan Ben Sasse are desperately trying to salvage the situation.
+He admitted that Trump's latest tweet was "not normal," and then proposed repealing the ACA -- with a one year delay in implementation.
+Trump seemed to like the idea, tweeting "if Republican senators are unable to pass what they are working on now, they should immediately repeal, and then replace at a later date!"

+Perhaps Sasse's idea could work, though it's unlikely Republicans would support such a decision, given that more people would be harmed by a complete repeal without replace than the current health care bill in the Senate.
+According to a study by Brookings, Sasse's approach would mean that 30 million more people would lose health insurance by 2019 -- 82% of whom would be working families.

 If the bill fails, a large part of the burden will rest squarely on his shoulders.
 This is something the elephants in Congress certainly won't forget.

-Note: This piece has been updated to reflect Sen. Ben Sasse and President Trump's latest comments on health care.